saisujinadhithya/c-programming/readme.md

-# Prime number or not
+# 1.Prime number or not

 ```c
 #include <stdio.h>